19 Things BuzzFeed Tech Tried And Liked In 2017

 12. EC Tech External Battery

 My iPhone’s internal battery is my least favorite tech of the year.
-The 6S I had from January to March would die whenever the temperature dropped below 60 degrees, no matter how charged the phone actually was.
-The phone I have now isn’t much better, because iOS 11 drains it like a swere and because I use the damn thing more than ever.
+The 6s I had from January to March would die whenever the temperature dropped below 60 degrees, no matter how charged the phone actually was.
+The phone I have now isn’t much better, because iOS 11 drains it like a sewer and because I use the damn thing more than ever.
 By noon every day I’m out of juice.
 So my massive EC Tech battery has become less of an accessory than a new permanent limb of my phone.
 I check for the battery every morning when I make sure I have my wallet, phone, and keys.
 It’s saved me in hundreds of situations, both dire (filming at a violent protest) and casual (getting directions home from a bar I’ve never been to).
 A dead phone makes me panic, and I resent that I’m so dependent on it, but I do savor the relief an on-hand external battery can give.

 —Blake Montgomery